Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Strongly disordered medium

 \subsection{Divergence}

 As a result of deformation, correlations between variations in the density of matter can occur in an amorphous system.
-This corresponds to the divergence correlator of non-affine displacements of the form
+This corresponds to the divergence correlator of nonaffine displacements of the form

-where the divergence of non-affine displacements on the reference lattice is defined as the corresponding finite difference.
-It is easy to see that the divergence correlator \eqref{eq:Kdiv-1} is expressed by the correlator \eqref{eq:naCorr-1} in the following form:
+where the divergence of nonaffine displacements on the reference lattice is defined as the corresponding finite difference.
+It is easy to see that the divergence correlator \eqref{eq:Kdiv-1} is expressed by the correlator \eqref{eq:Fourier} in the following form:

 In the reciprocal space, it corresponds to